Zantaril/projectos-curso-iefp/Python-Utilities/Number System Converter/ReadME.md

 **To run**

-  Simply run the file on your terminal of choice.
+  Simply run the file on your terminal:

+    python converter.py